We are suffering an epidemic of body anxiety and body shame.

 Does This Sounds Familiar?

-If you are like me, reading the list above makes you feel a little uncomfortable because you often find yourself saying at least some of these things or you hear other people making these comments regularly.
+If you are like me, reading the list above makes you feel a little uncomfortable.
+That is because you often find yourself saying at least some of these things or you hear other people making these comments regularly.

 We can become aware of these unhealthy behaviors without needing to blame or shame ourselves for them.
 The important thing is to be willing to heal from this anxiety and shame and to be willing to lay down our need to shame other people for body-related issues.